Here are three basic reasons why you shoe a horse: (and a reason to use hoof boots and natural hoof trimming)

 1. Protection or Prevent Excessive Wear:

 Currently there are other types of hoof protection available besides nailed on horse shoes.
 There are many types of Hoof Boots available on the market world wide.
-EasyCare carries a variety of boots, Old Macs, Boas, Epics, Bares, Grips, Edges and the new most innovative called the Glove Boot.
+EasyCare carries a variety of boots, Old Macs, Epics, and the Glove.
 When comparing the cost of a set of hoof boots to a single shoeing, the cost of the hoof boots may seem prohibitive, however there are several things to look at.
 First of all the shoe is placed on the horses hoof and so it is constantly being worn down.
 The protective horse boot is removable and used only when protection is needed therefore the hoof boot lasts longer than a shoeing job does.
 When comparing the most expensive set of horse boots, you will find that the cost of one set of horse boots is about the same or less that the cost of a years worth of shoeing!Some type of hoof boots have lasted for several years with relatively heavy use.